-Outreach tools are those that enable the TPO to solicit input from concerned residents though various forms of public engagement.
+Outreach tools are those that enable the TPO to share information and solicit input from the public.
 The following is a list of outreach tools that the TPO currently uses.
 Detailed descriptions are available in Appendix C.

 - Community or stakeholder advisory committee

 - Comment forms/cards

 - Contact person

 - Public comment period

 - Speakers bureau

 - Stakeholder and community interviews

 - Surveys and questionnaires

 - Symposiums

 - Task force

-- Video kiosk

 - Visual preference survey

-- Webcasting

-- Websites